 Sankey diagrams feature directed arrows that have a width proportional to the flow quantity visualized: if a flow is twice as wide it represents double the quantity.
 Flow diagrams can show e.g. energy, materials, water or costs.

 Within a Sankey chart the directed flow is always drawn between at least two nodes (processes).
 Thus it shows not only values but also information about the structure and distribution of the defined system.
 So they are a great alternative to common flow or bar & pie charts.

 Areas of application

-They are gaining popularity in energy management, facility management, process engineering and process control and many other kinds of data visualization (Energy, material flow & supply chain management or business & marketing analysis).
+They are gaining popularity in energy management, facility management, process engineering and process control and many other kinds of data visualization (Energy, material & supply chain management or business & marketing analysis).

 Benefits of Sankey diagrams

 In comparison to a conventional bar or pie chart and even a flow chart, they are more suitable for visualizing the energy balance or material streams.

 Sankey flow charts draw the attention to the largest and most significant entries within a system.
 Additionally, through the visualization data inconsistencies can be detected, such as measurement and transmission errors.

 A brief history